luisdalmolin/luisdalmolin.dev/content/blog/laravel-vapor-track-timeouts.md

         });

         pcntl_async_signals(true);
-        pcntl_alarm(29); // Make sure to update this to your function's timeout, minus 1 second
+        pcntl_alarm(29); // Make sure to make this value match your Vapor timeout, minus 1 second

         return $next($request);
     }
 }
 ```

-This middleware will start this "timer" in the background, and if the function is still running after 29 seconds, it will log a warning message with the request data so you can know what route is failing.
+This middleware will start its "timer" in the background, and if the function is still running after 29 seconds, it will log a warning message with the request data so you can know what route is failing.
 You should add more contextual information here as it makes sense to your application.

 **Important:** Make sure to update the `pcntl_alarm` value to match your function's timeout, minus 1 second.
 We need to make sure the function triggers and logs the message before the Lambda function times out and the whole process gets killed.
 This value should be taken from your `vapor.yml` configuration file, under the `timeout` key.